Physiology and Health

 Diseases/Ailments: Hedgehogs can develop a wide array of aliments, illnesses, and diseases.
 They are very good at masking their symptoms and pain, so catching things early is difficult.
 In general, if your hedgehog has stopped eating, drinking, peeing, or pooping, or has become lethargic or unresponsive, take it to the vet and get to the source of the problem.
 Some common issues are: Tooth decay/chipping, ulcers, cankers, tumors, cancers, diabetes, respiratory infections, skin infections, ear infections, fungus, toe/foot injuries, eye displacement, eye infections, eye injuries, neurological disorders, stroke, seizure, arthritis, metabolic bone disease, and many more.

-Tip: MBD: Metabolic bone disease can be prevented by always feeding the correct Ca:P ratio.
+MBD: Metabolic bone disease can be prevented by always feeding the correct Ca:P ratio.
 Phosphorus binds to Calcium and if there is not enough free calcium, it will take it from the body causing brittle bones.
-More information on correct Ca:P ratios can be found under the Nutrition page located here.
+More information on correct Ca:P ratios can be found under the Nutrition page.

 Depression: Hedgehogs can suffer from depression, signs of depression include lethargy, not eating or drinking, self mutilation, bar chewing, cage clawing, running in circles around the cage or an object, etc. Make sure your hedgie has adequate space and enough enrichment.
-You can find information on cage requirements here and information on enrichment here.
+You can find information on cage requirements on the Housing page and information on suitable items on the Enrichment page.

 Quills: Hedgehogs can get misshapen quills from time to time, this is nothing to worry about and unless it is poking the hedgehog or irritating them in some way it is best to leave it alone to shed naturally.
 Hedgehogs can also get ingrown quills, these you will likely have to tease out and pluck with tweezers.
 They may bleed a little when doing so.
 Hedgehogs can also stab or pierce their own ears and eyes, if an ear is pierced, try to remove the quill from the ear and dab the ear with an antibacterial wash if needed, if an eye is damaged seek veterinarian care immediately.
 While hedgehog quills do not have nerves or blood inside them, you shouldn't cut, trim, or otherwise purposefully damage them.
 No only are quills a hedgehog's main defense mechanism, but they are full of small air chambers and help keep your hedgie insulated as well as absorb shock from falls.
 If you can't deal with a spikey potato, don't own a spikey potato.